PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 1. What issues did the linter detect?

-Linter Currently Doesnt detect any issues as i've not entered the Version of React into its settings as i have not reached the stage where react is relevant.
+Linter Currently doesn't detect any issues as i've not entered the Version of React into its settings as i have not reached the stage where react is relevant.

 1. Did formatting the code make it easier to read?